tandt53/next-big-thing/core-web/README.md

 # core-web
-Based on Selenium Java Client library, module is to initialize and manage
+Based on Selenium Java Client library, core-web is to initialize and manage
-- WebDriver on different OS, also RemoteWebDriver
+- Different type of WebDriver, including RemoteWebDriver
 - Custom Web Element, finding strategy, all explicit-wait actions
 - Javascript Executor